-The chemical toxicity of MPs is related to their hydrophobic behavior and their ability to attract toxic chemicals.
-Size, shape, surface charge, ability to adsorb molecules and pathogens as well as their bioresistance are factors which may contribute to their toxicity.^{114,115} These substances attach to the surfaceof the particles due to electrostatic forces, biofilm growth and chemical additives in polymeric materials.116 MPs can adsorb persistent organic pollutants (POPs) like polycyclic arene hydrocarbons (PAHs), pyrene, and phenanthrene, as highlighted by Delgado-Saborit et al. (2013) and Allen et al. (1998). ^{117,118} Additionally, MP can also adsorb heavy metals, which are inorganic pollutants, as discussed by W. Wang & Wang (2018) and J. Zhang et al. (2018).^{119,120} Other types of pollutants, such as phthalates and phosphorusorganic esters, have been found to be adsorbed on PS foam and PP microplastics from the marine environment.121 atmospheric microplastics (SAMP) can be inhaled and deposited in human lungs, where the chemicals and pathogens associated with them can induce infections and other adverse effects.
+The chemical toxicity of MPs is related to their hydrophobic behaviour and their ability to attract toxic chemicals.
+Size, shape, surface charge and ability to adsorb molecules and pathogens, as well as their bioresistance, are factors which may contribute to their toxicity.^{114,115} These substances attach to the surface of the particles due to electrostatic forces, biofilm growth and chemical additives in polymeric materials.116 MPs can adsorb persistent organic pollutants (POPs) like polycyclic arene hydrocarbons (PAHs), pyrene and phenanthrene, as highlighted by Delgado-Saborit et al. (2013) and Allen et al. (1998).^{117,118} Additionally, MPs can also adsorb heavy metals, which are inorganic pollutants, as discussed by Wang and Wang (2018) and Zhang et al. (2018).^{119,120} Other types of pollutants, such as phthalates and phosphorusorganic esters, have been found to be adsorbed on PS foam and PP microplastics from the marine environment.121

+Comparisons with well-studied nonpolymeric microparticles in air (asbestos, silica, soot, wood, cotton, hay) allow the identification of putative mechanisms and are the basis for understanding the toxicity of MPs.122 With the accelerated atmospheric microplastics (SAMP) can be inhaled and deposited in human lungs, where the chemicals and pathogens associated with them can induce infections and other adverse effects.
 Also, SAMPs can be carriers of heavy metals, which can also be toxic to human health.
-Research works on phthalates and phenols, show that both they and other components of MPs can cause health problems, such as a shortened gestational period, a decrease in birth weight, a change in gene expression, and endocrine disruption.^{123,124} According to the research conducted by W. Wang & Wang (2018), microplastics have the capability to adsorb pyrene and phenanthrene.119
+Research works on phthalates and phenols, show that both they and other components of MPs can cause health problems, such as a shortened gestational period, a decrease in birth weight, a change in gene expression and endocrine disruption.^{123,124} According to the research conducted by Wang and Wang (2018), microplastics have the capability to adsorb pyrene and phenonthrene.119